Flow-IPC/ipc/CONTRIBUTING.md

 We have already mentioned this above.

-The above steps for *locally* generating the documentation are provided only so you can locally test soure code changes' effects on the resulting docs.
+The above steps for *locally* generating the documentation are provided only so you can locally test source code changes' effects on the resulting docs.
 Locally generating and verifying docs, after changing source code, is a good idea.
 However it's also possible (and for some people/situations preferable) to skip it.
 The CI/CD pipeline will mandatorily generate the docs, when a PR is created or updated, as we explained above.